Do I need a building warrant?

 - structural design certification or calculations as well as other supporting information may also be required

 The appropriate lodging fee, based on the estimated value of the works, should be made along with your application.
-See details of how to pay fees.

 Do I need to do anything else before I start the work?